Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 W "Where do we get the explosives from, Morrison?"<br>
 MO "...We'll have to travel west, to Copper Branch."<br>
 MO "It's a mining town in the hills.
 They mine all kinds of minerals there, coal, lead, brass."<br>
-MO "I've heard a rumor that they've found gold there recently."<br>
+MO "The rumor is that they've found gold there recently."<br>
 W "Gold?"<br>
 MO "There's a goldrush happening in the area.
 Many opportunistic prospectors are trying their luck at hitting it big."<br>
 W "A goldrush?
 We could make some money on the way..."<br>